Saokz/Anki-Autofiller/README.md

 # Anki-Autofiller

-Version 1.0 of project expected to be completed by 9/26

-NOTE: Version 1.0 will only search Tagalog dictionaries.
-Will probably add other languages and dictionaries at a different date.
+Project release date pushed back to: 9/28

+This addon will automatically search online Tagalog dictionaries for definitions of words, and create Anki cards for them.
+Primarily for those using the Flashcard program Anki to study languages.

+Version 1 of project will be with Tagalog, because that's the language I'm studying right now.
+Other languages might be added at a later date.